anthonycoffey/property-manager-pro/memory-bank/activeContext.md

         *   Added loading states and Snackbar feedback for all actions.
     *   **Phase 3: Visual Design & User Experience:**
         *   Core UX requirements (clear list, status chips, intuitive actions, loading indicators, feedback) addressed through MUI components and implementation choices in Phase 2.
+*   **Admin Dashboard - Organization Management Panel Implemented (2025-05-24):**
+    *   Enhanced `src/components/Admin/OrganizationManagementPanel.tsx` to:
+        *   Fetch and display a list of organizations from Firestore.
+        *   Integrate `src/components/Admin/AddOrganizationModal.tsx` for creating new organizations.
+        *   Create and integrate `src/components/Admin/EditOrganizationModal.tsx` for updating organization name and status.
+    *   Corrected `Organization` interface to use `createdBy` instead of `ownerId`.
+    *   Fixed TypeScript import issues (type-only imports for interfaces, `.js` extension for relative imports in Firebase Functions).
+*   **Firebase Functions Refactoring (2025-05-24):**
+    *   All Cloud Functions previously in `functions/src/index.ts` were refactored into individual files under `functions/src/auth/` and `functions/src/callable/` directories.
+    *   Created `functions/src/firebaseAdmin.ts` for shared Firebase Admin SDK initialization.
+    *   Created `functions/src/helpers/handleHttpsError.ts` for a shared error handling utility.
+    *   The main `functions/src/index.ts` now only re-exports these individual functions.
+    *   Added new callable Cloud Functions:
+        *   `functions/src/callable/updateOrganization.ts`: For updating organization details.
+        *   `functions/src/callable/deactivateOrganization.ts`: For soft-deleting (deactivating) organizations.
+    *   Ensured all relative imports in the `functions/src` directory use the `.js` extension as required by the TypeScript configuration.

 ## 3. Next Steps